-Apple leaks 40-44mm Apple Watches, iPhone Xs, and iPhone Xr colors | VentureBeat
+Apple leaks 40-44mm Apple Watches, iPhone Xs, and iPhone Xr colors

-Just ahead of its Gather Round event today, Apple briefly updated its website with a sitemap revealing a wide range of new products that are expected to be introduced today — including confirmation of multiple new product names and features.
+Just ahead of its Gather Round event, Apple briefly updated its website with a sitemap revealing a wide range of new products that are expected to be introduced today — including confirmation of multiple new product names and features.
 The sitemap was discovered by the blog AllThingsHow.

 On the iPhone side, the sitemap appears to confirm that the following devices and related products will debut today: